leonardon473/simplest-docker-django-example/README.md

-# My Dinner Backend
+# Simple django docker project
 This project is based on [The Simplest Docker + Django Example](https://github.com/cyface/simplest-docker-django-example)

+## Commands

-### Commands
+### Run the project:

-Build the Dockerfile into a runnable image:
-- `docker build`

-Run the image you just built, exposing port 8000 and setting the `MAGIC_MESSAGE` environment variable:
-- `docker run -p 8000:8000 -e MAGIC_MESSAGE="Docker command line" docker-simple`
+- `make up` This will be build, run the docker container and open a bash from the container.

-- Ctrl-C to stop
+  Ctrl-D to stop

-Use Docker Compose to do the same thing:
-- `docker-compose up`
+- `./dev up` One time you are in the container this command will run the django project.

-- Ctrl-C to stop
+  Ctrl-C to stop

+- `./dev test` Run all the project tests.

-### About building local environment with Linux systems
+## About building local environment with Linux systems

 If you bring up the local environment in a linux system, maybe you can get some problems about users permissions when working with Docker.
 So we give you a little procedure to avoid problems with users permissions structure in Linux.: